Open source · MIT licensed

 Language

-?, keyword and positional args, checked return types.def shipping_quote(speed, subtotal: money) -> hash
+def shipping_quote(speed, subtotal: money) -> hash

 fee = shipping_fee(speed, subtotal)